Experiential Learning

 See it.
 Do it.
 Learn it.
 Love it.

-Hands-on, real-world experiences like co-ops and internships, study abroad, research, partnership participation, student clubs and activities, and more open the door for amazing opportunities that open your mind and expand your potential.
-Plus, experiences like these let you take career options for a test drive and discover the best one for you.
+Hands-on, real-world experiences like co-ops and internships, study abroad, and research open the door for amazing opportunities that open your mind and expand your potential.
+Plus, experiential learning lets you take career options for a test drive and discover the best one for you.

 Student Research